dmend/mailbbgun/README.rst

 There are some known limitations for the service:

 * There are no access controls for the API.
-* All email originates from a single SMTP account.
+* All email originates from a single email account.
 * Email is sent in plain text only.
 * Email is limited to a single recipient.
 * It is possible that a message may be lost if something horrible happens to